 For most women the most effective method is to get oestrogen dominance under control and then to rebalance their hormones with bioidentical progesterone or a combination cream of progesterone and oestrogen if flushes are severe.

-Herbal and homoeopathic supplements and vitamins can also help so include B complex and vitamin E and a specially designed menopause herbal supplement like Wellsprings menopause capsules which can be used alone or to enhance the effect of bioidentical creams.
+Herbal and homoeopathic supplements and vitamins can also help so include B complex and vitamin E and a specially designed menopause herbal supplement like Wellsprings Menopause Capsules which can be used alone or to enhance the effect of bioidentical creams.

-There are simple methods such as carrying a fan, always wearing loose clothing and going for natural rather than synthetic fibres will all help keep you cooler.
+There are simple methods such as carrying a fan, always wearing loose clothing and going for natural rather than synthetic fibres that will all help keep you cooler.

 If bedtime is a problem – and when isn’t it with hot flushes – then investigate if cooling gel pillow inserts, cool pads, or even a whole mattress topper are found helpful by many women and readily available online.